FibreOptics/ny-times/README.md

 - DeatailPage: the page renders the article's object keys.
 - and the 404 not found page: a page to handle non-existing routes

-The production can be found live at [nyt live](https://ny-times-pi.now.sh/)
+The production can be found live at [NYT live](https://ny-times-pi.now.sh/)

 #### External libraries used